freiwilligenarbeit-afrika-natucate-lp

 Volunteering with elephants in Africa

-Wildlife volunteer in Africa: In Africa you can also find lots of projects which focus on protecting a specific animal species.
-As avolunteer in Namibia’s Damaraland you can support protecting and researching the African desert elephant which suffers from the local human-wildlife conflict.
-As an elephant volunteer you help local build protective walls around wells and try to find new water sources for the elephants off the human settlements.
-Comprehensive elephant research is another important element of your work as a volunteer: In order to be able to observe animal populations and their behaviour, you take part in extended game drives, following the elephants across Damaraland and taking relevant data – this way you can experience the gentle giants as well as the incomparable nature from up close.
+As a elephant volunteer, you help locals build protective walls around wells and try to find new water sources for the elephants outside the human settlements.
+Comprehensive elephant research is another important element of your work as a volunteer: To be able to observe animal populations and their behaviour, you take part in extended game drives, following the elephants across Damaraland and taking relevant data – this way you can experience the gentle giants as well as the incomparable nature from up close.

 Volunteering in the Seychelles

-As a volunteer in Africa you cannot only experience the wildlife in Southern Africa’s savannahs, but also witness breathtaking island reserves – and at the same time commit yourself to marine conservation by protecting sea turtles.
+As a volunteer in Africa, you cannot only experience the wildlife in Southern Africa’s savannahs, but also witness breathtaking island reserves – and at the same time commit yourself to marine conservation by protecting sea turtles.
 Intensive coconut plantations had a serious impact on the natural environment and put native species under pressure until the 70s.

 As a volunteer you make use of your helping hands and help conserve the natural areas in the Seychelles.
 You support renaturation measures and dedicate yourself to the protection of threatened sea turtles and tortoises by observing and checking populations and preserving the marine habitats.
 This way you not only contribute to species conservation but also get the ch****ance to explore the pristine and diverse paradise islands of the Seychelles from up close.